patxipierce/rasyen/README.md

 ### Saving or Removing a Result

-The `=save-result`, `=remove-result`, lets say you are making a plot, you can save the name of your character and use it later again, or you can remove an item from a list so the template will never use the item twice.
+The `=save-result` and `=remove-result` let you save and remove an item from a list, let say you are making a plot, you can save the name of your character and use it later again, or you can remove an item from a list so the template will never use the item twice.

 ```js